Personal Leadership

 MovieLearning

-Characteristic of MovieLearning is learning through film clips.
-We utilize the richness of films and documentaries.
-In this way, theory is complemented with inspiring film examples.
+Characteristic of MovieLearning is learning skills through film examples.
+In this course we utilise the richness of films and documentaries.
+In this way, theory is complemented with inspiring skill examples.

 Per group of competencies, the course is structured as follows